strbrgr/jochen/content/posts/syncthing-to-sync-things.md

 2. `Life`: Health Documents, Receipts, Green Card / Citizenship.
 3. `Work`: 401k docs, Interview questions, Review Documents.

-Each Vault has a root folder for assets (screenshots) and templates, along with a "Fleeting" folder for temporary notes that may be discarded or transformed.
+Each Vault has a root folder for assets (screenshots) and templates, along with a fleeting folder for temporary notes that may be discarded or transformed.

 ## Synchronization strategy

-I could use Obsidian Sync or I manually copy files.
-Obsidian Sync wasn't an option because my use-case is way below than what they offer, so why pay 50$ per year?
+I could use Obsidian Sync or manually copy files.
+Obsidian Sync wasn't an option because they offer more than I need, so why pay 50$ per year?
 I know that manually copying files will not be an option because...
-Well, because I don't have the time and in that case I am lazy.
+Well, because I don't have the time and I am lazy.
 I would rather set up a system once and be done with it.
 So what is this system?
-I saw SyncThing popping up in my feed but never bothered looking at it in more depth until about a month ago and realized that it would be ideal.
-All I need to do is keep two folders between two machines synchronized.
+I saw SyncThing popping up in my feed but never bothered looking at it until about a month ago.
+I realized it would be ideal.
+All I wanted to do is keep two folders between two machines synchronized.
 Installation and configuration was a breeze and I had both `Code` vaults connected in no time.
 Edits on one machine are now reflected on the other.
+Problem solved.

 ## Backup strategy

 My current backup strategy is basic.
 Vaults reside under `~/Documents/Vaults`.
-Only the Code vault is backed up, as I intend to use it across MacBook, iPhone, and iPad.
+Only the `Code` vault is backed up, as I intend to use it across MacBook, iPhone, and iPad.
 I also created symlinks from the local path to iCloud, enabling vault access on all three devices without Obsidian Sync.